bleutzinn/grav-plugin-editable-simplemde/README.md

 #### Per User

 A page can be made editable by one or more users or groups.
+To learn about users, groups and permissions see the documentation on [Groups and Permissions](https://learn.getgrav.org/advanced/groups-and-permissions), the [Login Plugin](https://github.com/getgrav/grav-plugin-login) and [Standard Administration Panel Plugin](https://github.com/getgrav/grav-plugin-admin).

 Given this page's frontmatter: